dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 ## P1 Complete

 Once you have all the api endpoints complete, test it out using your blog frontend, make sure all the parts still work!
-IE. Change your HW4 `ROOT_URL` to point to your Heroku hosted server instance.
+IE. Change your Lab4 `ROOT_URL` to point to your Heroku hosted server instance.

 ## To Turn In

 1. github url to your repo
 1. url to your new heroku app instance for testing
-1. working url for HW4 on surge that points to your new API server:
+1. working url for Lab4 on surge that points to your new API server.
+You can just change it to post to your own.
-  * for HW4 create a new branch and a new surge site so we can test both version.
-  * you can modify this new HW4 branch to add in new functionality for EC for this assignment.

 ## Extra Credit

 * change your tags store to be an array rather than a string, can just split by whitespace
 * add commenting to posts (either an array or another model) / change both api and frontend to support this.
 * really at this point you can start modifying your blog to be whatever you want.
-Add in photo storage with S3 (tricky).
 Add in new fields to your posts.
 * add in search support.
 Here's an [article](https://www.compose.com/articles/full-text-search-with-mongodb-and-node-js/) that might help you get started.
 * in part 2 we'll introduce User and Authentication so don't implement those here though.